-Peter A. Hall and David Soskice, eds., "An Introduction to Varieties of Capitalism," in Peter A. Hall and David Soskice, eds., Varieties of Capitalism: The Institutional Foundations of Comparative Advantage (Oxford University Press, (2001).
+Peter A. Hall and David Soskice, eds., "An Introduction to Varieties of Capitalism," in Peter A. Hall and David Soskice, eds., Varieties of Capitalism: The Institutional Foundations of Comparative Advantage (Oxford University Press, (2001), pp. 1-44.

 Peter A. Hall, "Policy, Paradigms, Social Learning, and the State: The Case of Economic Policymaking in Britain."
 Comparative Politics (April 1993).